-Thank you for the opportunity to review and comment on the Office of the Inspector General's draft report titled "Audit of Virginia Housing Development Authority Under the 1602 Program."
-We concur with the report's findings that the Virginia Housing Development Authority generally complied with the terms and conditions of the Section 1602 program.
+Thank you for the opportunity to review and comment on the Office of the Inspector General's draft report titled "Audit of New Hampshire Housing Finance Authority's Payment Under 1602 Program."
+We concur with the report's finding that New Hampshire Housing Finance Authority generally complied with the terms and conditions of the Section 1602 program.